arorarohan/discord_bot_todd/README.md

 ### games
  - fart - todd will fart, after 3 farts he will start having a growing chance to poop.
 If he poops, the chance will reset.
  - fetch - todd will fetch an object and bring it to you.
 If he finds gold, you get into the hall of fame!
+ - guessing_gmae - basically higher/lower.
+Keep guessing till you get the number todd is thinking of!

 ## usage - events
 - on_member_join - will greet new members in WELCOME_CHANNEL